Complications & Damage

+Complications from sickle cell can be scary, painful and dangerous.
+Understanding them is the first step to being proactive in your health and taking action.
 Talk with your healthcare provider about the risks of sickle cell.
 It’s not easy, but it’s important to know about.
 Talk about changes you notice in your body and any concerns you have.
-The problems of sickle cell can be scary, painful and dangerous.
-Understanding them is the first step to being proactive in your health and taking action.
 In addition to understanding the complications, you can also learn how to manage the experiences you might face.

-Some of the most common problems that come with sickle cell include:
+Some of the most common complications that come with sickle cell include:

 Acute Chest Syndrome

 Blockage of blood flow to the lungs can cause acute chest syndrome (ACS).
-When this happens, areas of lung tissue are damaged and can’t provide oxygen.
+When this happens, areas of lung tissue are damaged.
 It can be life-threatening and should be treated in a hospital.
 ACS often starts a few days after a pain crisis starts.
 Symptoms may include:

 • Chest pain